-In 2013, the Center began doing business as the Sacramento LGBT Community Center with the expressed purpose of being more inclusive and welcoming to our entire community not only in name, but also through its diverse array of programming.
+In 2013, the Center began doing business as the Sacramento LGBT Community Center with the expressed purpose of being more inclusive and welcoming to the entire community, not only in name, but also through its diverse array of programming.

-The Center refocused its attention on youth outreach, specifically targeting the more than 40 percent of homeless youth who identify as LGBTQ+ and health outreach in the areas of HIV and suicide prevention.
+The Center refocused its attention on youth outreach, specifically targeting the 11-40% of homeless youth who identify as LGBTQ+ and health outreach in the areas of HIV and suicide prevention.

 The Center continues to offer peer support groups for a variety of marginalized populations, community resource referrals to meet individual basic needs, education, and training to improve the competency of businesses and organizations to LGBTQ+ issues, numerous artistic expression, and cultural activities that build community, and volunteer opportunities that empower individuals to give back.